ozontech/file.d/plugin/action/mask/README.md

 List of the processed event fields (including nested fields).
 If ignored fields list is empty and processed fields list is empty we consider this as empty ignored fields list (all fields will be processed).
-It is wrong to set non-empty ignored fields list and non-empty at the same time.
+It is wrong to set non-empty ignored fields list and non-empty processed fields list at the same time.

 <br>